 Friends!
 We’ve done it.
 We’ve finished the 30-day cleanse!
 If you want a recap of the incredibly fresh and delicious recipes we’ve been eating this month, make sure to check out the Best of January highlights.
 My personal favorite is this Detox Salad.

-There is no reason to wait for a cleanse to be chowing down on a detox salad!
+But there is no reason to wait for a cleanse to be chowing down on a detox salad!

 Let’s take a look at the new and improved Raw Pad Thai.